Turbo Takeaways

-With persistent inflation continuing to increase the cost of virtually everything in recent years, senior citizens often struggle to pay for basic necessities like groceries.
+With persistent inflation continuing to increase the cost of virtually everything recently, senior citizens often struggle to pay for basic needs like groceries and healthcare.

 A stimulus program for seniors could make a difference to older adults currently facing food insecurity and hunger.
 While the government currently doesn’t have any such payments planned anytime in the near future, there are several other programs that you can use to get access to groceries and meals.